School Fees and Levies

 The school has enacted the Child Safe Standards and reinforces a culture of safety.

-We have a comprehensive student wellbeing program with a fulltime staff member employed to lead the social/emotional wellbeing program and to also provide chaplaincy services to students.
+We have a comprehensive student wellbeing program with a staff member employed to lead the social/emotional wellbeing program.

 We access psychological services when needed.
-We also access the services of specialists in speech therapy and psychological assessments through Catholic Education Melbourne as needed.
+We also access the services of specialists in speech therapy and psychological assessments through MACS as needed.

 All staff members are trained in First Aid.

-Other Catholic Colleges are Mazenod, St Kevin's or De La Salle Colleges for boys.
-Sacred Heart or Sienna for girls.
+Other Catholic Colleges are Mazenod, St Kevin's or De La Salle College for boys.
+Sacred Heart or Siena College for girls.

-Emmaus College is a Catholic co-ed college and it also accepts our students.
+Emmaus College (Vermont South) is a Catholic co-ed college. a.

-Government Secondary Colleges are Mt Waverley College and Ashwood College.
-Both are co-ed and accept students from our school.
+Government Secondary Colleges are Mt Waverley College and Ashwood High School .
+Both are co-ed.

 We look forward to what is foundational and functional for learning today and participation in the workforce and community of the future.
 Our curriculum aims to teach students how to be literate, numerate and also how to contribute positively to the community.

 Our religious education program teaches that as people of faith, we aim to make a positive difference in our world.
 To act justly and ethically and to be spiritual people.
 Our students who are Catholic are well equipped to participate in the Catholic Faith Community.